Artemyin/catalog/README.md

 I make a web site which is a catalog of somewhat linked to address in my case it is catalog of a lamps wich is instaled in the buldings.
-And you have an oportunity to watch lamps by address where they installed
+And you have an oportunity to watch lamps by address where they installed.

+User can access to admin panel by the link.
+There is three roles: user, admin, superuser.
+- user have access to watching(reading), searching, sorting address.
+- admin have access to adding, edditing  address and lamps.
+- superuser have access to adding, edditing of all data, including users

 used libraries:
 - [Flask](https://flask.palletsprojects.com/en/2.0.x/)